rehrlich91/APBS-Blender-Model/README.md

 ![gifmaker_me-3](https://github.com/rehrlich91/APBS-Blender-Model/assets/54915452/5e57e7a8-2a5f-4c10-97b1-225561e86e78)

 ## Installation
-Previous to running APBS the user must convert PDB to PQR files using PDB2PQR.
+Previous to running APBS the user must convert PDB files to PQR format using PDB2PQR.
 This conversion adds additional information to the PDB file such that APBS is able to more accruately determine energy values.
 The following link contains the PDB2PQR and APBS documentation:

 https://pdb2pqr.readthedocs.io/en/latest/ (PDB2PQR)